-This report summarizes the findings of our Infrared Roof Moisture Analysis of the roofs at Turn of River Middle, Stamford, CT, performed on May 22 & 24, 2019.
+This report summarizes the findings of our Infrared Roof Moisture Analysis of the roofs at the Westhill High School - Outbuildings, Stamford, CT, performed on July 30, 2019.

-Included in this report are 10 Thermograms and Control Photos taken during the inspection, and information about interpreting these images.
+Included in this report are 7 Thermograms and Control Photos taken during the inspection, and information about interpreting these images.
 Also included are four copies of an AutoCAD® map of the roofs.
-The suspected wet areas are marked directly on the roof surfaces with long-lasting spray paint.
 This report also includes descriptions of Infrared Thermography, as well as survey procedures and the weather conditions on the date of the infrared testing.